mayerrobert/jmurmel/lambda/README.md

 LambdaJ comes with:

-* a parser that reads S-expressions composed of lists, symbols, Doubles and Strings.
+* a parser that reads S-expressions composed of lists, symbols, Doubles, Longs and Strings.
 * Math support for Doubles
 * (Very) simple I/O
 * Some support for strings